lacclab/OneStop-Eye-Movements/README.md

 ## Documentation

-### Variables
+### Variables: TODO add links to variable documentation pages

 The dataset contains three types of variables.

-* The data variables of the participant Questionnaire file are listed in Table 2 in the OneStop paper.
+* The data variables of the participant Questionnaire file, listed in Table 2 in the OneStop paper.
-* The variables included in the Session Summary file are provided in Table 3.
+* The variables included in the Session Summary file, listed in Table 3.
 * The eye movement features in the Fixation Reports and Interest Area Reports are documented in the Data Viewer user manual.
 Additional variables for the experiment, trials and linguistic annotations are listed in Table 4.

-### Technical Setup

-See Section "Eye-tracking Setup, Text Presentation and Calibration" in the onestop paper.

 ### Known Issues

-See known issues with the dataset [here](known_issues.md).
+See documentation of known issues [here](known_issues.md).

 ## Citation